 Most of us were probably not getting enough sleep before the pandemic.
 I am sure it is harder than ever with the disruptions we face in these trying times.

 Sleep is the force multiplier.
+You absolutely must have sleep to stay productive!
 It allows our brains times to rest and heal.
 It restores our bodies and readies us for the next day.
 It combats stress.

 If you are unsure about the correlation of sleep and focus and productivity, head over to the US Dept of Health and Human Services website.
 This quote was one of many that caught my eye: